Jurij Toplak

 Jurij Toplak (born 1977) is a constitutional scholar, university administrator, election law, and human rights expert.
-He is professor at University of Maribor and the head of the Cultural Formations research group at the Alma Mater Europaea University, and recurring visiting professor at the Fordham University School of Law in New York.
+He is professor at University of Maribor and a recurring visiting professor at the Fordham University School of Law in New York.
 Since 2016, he has served as the provost and vice-president of the Alma Mater Europaea university.
 The Washington Post, The Guardian, The Wall Street Journal, Financial Times, The New York Times, and The Boston Globe published his legal comments.
 Toplak is a member of the European Academy of Sciences and Arts and serves as the co-chair of the International Association of Constitutional Law (IACL) Freedom of Expression research group.

 Education

 Toplak received an LL.M. degree at Central European University in Budapest under the mentorship of Michel Rosenfeld and Andras Sajó.
 He served as a Fulbright Scholar at the UCLA Law School in 2003–2004, and his doctoral dissertation supervisor was Daniel H. Lowenstein.